-Modern U.S. Navy guided missile cruisers perform primarily in a Battle Force role.
-These ships are multi-mission [Air Warfare (AW), Undersea Warfare (USW), Naval Surface Fire Support (NSFS) and Surface Warfare (SUW)] surface combatants capable of supporting carrier battle groups, amphibious forces, or of operating independently and as flagships of surface action groups.
-Cruisers are equipped with Tomahawk cruise missiles giving them additional long range Strike Warfare (STRW) capability.
+Modern U.S. Navy guided-missile cruisers perform primarily in a Battle Force role.
+These ships are multi-mission Air Warfare (AW), Undersea Warfare (USW), Naval Surface Fire Support (NSFS) and Surface Warfare (SUW) surface combatants capable of supporting carrier battle groups, amphibious forces or operating independently and as flagships of surface action groups.
+Cruisers are equipped with Tomahawk cruise missiles giving them additional long range strike warfare capability.
 Some Aegis Cruisers have been outfitted with a Ballistic Missile Defense (BMD) capability.

-Technological advances in the Standard Missile coupled with the Aegis combat system in the Ticonderoga class Cruisers have increased the AAW capability of surface combatants to pinpoint accuracy from wave-top to zenith.
+Background Technological advances in the Standard Missile coupled with the Aegis combat system in the Ticonderoga class cruisers have increased the Anti-Air Warfare (AAW) capability of surface combatants to pinpoint accuracy from wave-top to zenith.

-The lead ship of the class, USS Ticonderoga (CG 47) through CG-51 have been decommissioned.
-Over the next several years, many Ticonderoga-class guided-missile cruisers will undergo a structured modernization to ensure they reach their projected 35-year service life.
-Cruiser Modernization program aims to improve the CG-47 Ticonderoga class by modernizing the computing and display infrastructure, and the Hull, Mechanical and Electrical (HM&E) systems.
+The lead ship of the class, USS Ticonderoga (CG-47) through USS Thomas S. Gates (CG51) have been decommissioned.
+Over the next several years, many Ticonderoga class guided-missile cruisers will undergo a structured modernization to ensure they reach their projected 35-year service life.
+The Cruiser Modernization program aims to improve the CG 47 Ticonderoga class by modernizing the computing and display infrastructure and the Hull, Mechanical and Electrical (HM&E) systems.
 Weapons and sensor sets will also be improved, in order to upgrade their anti-submarine capabilities, add short range electro-optical systems that can monitor the ship's surroundings without the use of radar emissions, as well as routine machinery upgrades to improve all areas of ship functionality.
 USS Cowpens (CG-63) and USS Gettysburg (CG- 64) began modernization in fiscal year 2015.
 USS Vicksburg (CG- 69) and USS Chosin (CG- 65) began modernization in fiscal year 2016.
 USS Anzio (CG-68) and USS Cape St. George (CG- 71) begins modernization in fiscal year 2017.

 Naval Sea Systems Command (SEA 00D)